zlindner/iex-/README.md

 ## Getting started

 -   Ensure you have libcurl installed on your system
+-   Uncomment either the first or second line in the makefile depending of the compiler used by your operating system
 -   `make clean` to remove any existing binaries / executables
 -   `make` to build the api